Healing is often described as progress. Moving forward, fixing what is broken, resolving the past. Neuroscience tells a quieter, more precise story.

 When association is paced and supported, it enables integration rather than reactivation.

-Disassociation is often misunderstood as something pathological.
-In reality, it is a protective capacity of the nervous system — the ability to step back from experience, create distance, and regain perspective.
+Dissociation is often misunderstood as something pathological.
+In reality it is a protective capacity of the nervous system.
+The ability to step back from experience, create distance, and regain perspective.

-Healthy disassociation allows the system to regulate intensity, restore safety, and prevent flooding.
+Healthy dissociation allows the system to regulate intensity, restore safety, and prevent flooding.

 Healing does not come from staying associated, nor from remaining distanced.
 It comes from the movement between these states.